-Alfie Kohn in his groundbreaking book, Punished by Rewards, quotes study after study, which show that rewards actually inhibit things such as creativity, risk-taking, information sharing, quick problem-solving, and encourages directive command and control type behavior from supervisors.
+Alfie Kohn in his controversial book, Punished by Rewards, quotes studies that demonstrate rewards actually inhibit things such as creativity, risk-taking, information sharing, quick problem-solving, and encourages directive command and control type behavior from supervisors.

 Finally, if you feel you must have a reward program then keep these guidelines in mind.

 - The program is straightforward and easy to understand and with little emphasis given to it (i.e minimize the fuss!)

 - The people have confidence in the basis of the acknowledgement i.e. they know exactly what it takes to receive acknowledgement

 - Each person has a role in judging his/her own performance

 - The individual is clear about the manner and techniques that they used to achieve the outcome (and that the leader/organization would like to see re-enacted in the future).

 - The person contributes to the reward process, and decides upon the type of reward that s/he would most like to receive.
 One of the best things you can do, is to give the receiver the choice of reward that suits his/her specific circumstances.